 Each fellow is required to complete one research project from idea inception to manuscript submission.

 A structured research curriculum with associated timeline and dedicated meetings built into the academic calendar ensures success.
-Fellows work with the program director and faculty mentors to: develop a scientific question; generate a hypothesis; write a protocol to be approved by the Internal Review Board; perform data collection and analysis; submit an abstract to a national meeting; present the project at the year-end fellow/resident graduation; and submit a manuscript.
+Fellows work with the program director and faculty mentors to: develop a scientific question; generate a hypothesis; write a protocol to be approved by the Internal Review Board; perform data collection and analysis; submit an abstract to a national meeting; present the project at the year-end fellow/resident graduation, Orthopaedic Surgery Department Garceau-Wray Lectureship; and submit a manuscript.

 As the director of the research program, Dr. Todd McKinley has been successful in securing over $10 million in grant funding to support the program.

-Indiana University Health Methodist Hospital is an active member of METRC, the Major Extremity Trauma and Rehabilitation Consortium, serving as one of six ‘anchor’ sites.
-A list of ongoing and previous investigations through METRC is provided below.
+Indiana University Health Methodist Hospital is an active member of METRC, the Major Extremity Trauma and Rehabilitation Consortium, serving as one of six "anchor" sites.
+View a list of METRC investigations.
+Additionally, the department has many established national collaborations.